chipweinberger/flutter_pcm_sound/README.md

 FlutterPcmSound has zero dependencies besides Flutter, Android, iOS, and MacOS themselves.

+# No Audio Files

+Most sound plugins use audio files.
+You store them in your `assets` folder, load, and then play them. [example: sound_pool](https://pub.dev/packages/soundpool)

+`flutter_pcm_sound` is for music apps that generate the audio in realtime a few milliseconds before you hear it.

 ## Callback Based, For Real-Time Audio

 In contrast to [raw_sound](https://pub.dev/packages/raw_sound), FlutterPcmSound uses a callback `setFeedCallback` to signal when to feed more samples.